codr7/eli/README.md

 3 _
 ```

-Suffixing the last argument with `*` makes the method to accept a variable number of arguments.
+Suffixing the last argument with `*` makes the method accept a variable number of arguments.

 ```
 (^foo [x*]